Why Is Cortisol The Stress Hormone?

 10. Take certain supplements

-In addition to a nutrient-dense diet, certain supplements may also support lower cortisol levels, like Fish Oil and Ashwagandha.
+In addition to a nutrient-dense diet, certain supplements, such as fish oil and ashwagandha, may also support lower cortisol levels.

 Fish oil is one of the best sources of omega-3 fatty acids, which are thought to reduce cortisol.
 A longitudinal cohort study involving 2,724 participants showed that having high omega-3 levels in the blood was associated with lower levels of inflammation and cortisol.
 Though you can get omega-3s from fish, you can also opt for a fish oil supplement.